rdf-elixir/website/content/grax/schemas.md

 As opposed to the term "field" used for the elements of Elixir structs and `Ecto.Schema`s, we are calling the elements of the `Grax.Schema` struct **_properties_**, because we're mapping them to RDF properties.
 Unlike for fields of an Ecto schema, we'll not just have to provide a name atom for our property fields, but also a URI for the RDF property.

-So, a property definition on a Grax schema is done in the body of a `schema/1` block with the `property/3` macro and the property field name and RDF property URI as the first two arguments.
+So, a property definition on a Grax schema is done in the body of a `schema/1` block with the `property/3` macro and the property field name and a RDF property URI as the first two arguments.

 ```elixir
 defmodule User do